henophilia/henophilia.org/content/index.md

 Expressed as a single commitment: "**I strive for flourishing**".
 When meeting another henophile, it is represented by the fundamentally trusting sentiment of "**I know that you strive for flourishing and you know that I strive for flourishing**".
 In addition to encouraging the conscious **creation** of pleasure-related synergies ("I want to do you good") it also has a profound impact on conflict resolution, because the focus is shifted from a confrontative mindset to an empathetic, reflective approach akin to mutually asking "How did I hurt you?" and finding a compromise on "How can I do better next time?".

 Henophilia can be seen as a path towards the highest stage of Maslow's hierarchy of needs, "transcendence".
 Answering "to be or not to be?" with an enthusiastic "let's be!".
 It aims to make the [numinous](https://en.wikipedia.org/wiki/Numinous) ultimately joyful.
 It is [Divine Eros](https://en.wikipedia.org/wiki/Platonic_love#Eros).

+It is closely associated with the [New Regenerative Paradigm](https://secondrenaissance.net/) (NRP) and thus topics like community building, inner growth-oriented spirituality, ecohumanism, metamotivation, collaborative governance, commons, holistic flourishing, etc.
 ## Characterizing henophilia
 First, let's make some more observations: